-The cooling system at the Museum of Flight improved its performance significantly after the conversion to Grundfos Distributed Pumping.
-Optimal temperatures are achieved at all locations in the Great Gallery, which has reduced the cooling system's operating hours.
+The cooling system at The Museum of Flight improved its performance significantly after the conversion to Grundfos Distributed Pumping.
+Optimal temperatures are achieved at all locations in the Great Gallery, which has allowed a reduction in the cooling system's operating hours.

-For the entire 2023 cooling season (mid-April to mid-October), the new Distributed Pumping system resulted in 74% pump energy savings, equivalent to 34,000 kWh or \$3,400.
-This does not take into account even further savings from the chiller and cooling tower energy reduction due to the optimized operation and reduced working hours.
+For the entire 2023 cooling season (mid-April to mid-October), the new Distributed Pumping system resulted in 74% chilled water pump energy savings, equivalent to 34,000 kWh or \$3,400.
+This does not take into account even further savings from the chiller and cooling tower energy reduction due to the increased efficiency of the new equipment, optimized operation and reduced working hours.

 "This Distributed Pumping system takes out a lot of complexity that traditional pumping systems have.
 All the programming is built into the primary pump controller and the distributed pumps.
-We simply started up the pumps, about a ten-minute process for each pump, and we were up and running.
+We simply started up the pumps, about a ten-minute process for each pump, and we were up and running. <complex-block>

 We didn't have to write and develop a sequence of operations or program a controller.
 That's what makes these Distributed Pumping systems so turnkey and simple to operate on day one and for the life of the building."